farishaddad/AI-Builder/README.md

 This repository will help you familiarise yourself with AI-Builder and jump start your development efforts with your own data to solve the unique needs of your business.

-We have an advanced solution accelerator for one of the scenarios, Form recognizer, that demonstrates using it as part of a end to end pipleline https://github.com/tayganr/DataOps
+We have an advanced solution accelerator for one of the scenarios, Form Processing, that demonstrates using it as part of a end to end pipleline https://github.com/tayganr/DataOps

 <p align="center">
   <img src="./images/power_platform.png" alt="AI Builder Process Flow" width="500px">